bouassaba/nusave/README.md

 Don't forget to add the location of `NuSave.exe` to the `$PATH`.

-.NET Framework 4.6.2 is need to build and run `NuSave`.
+.NET Framework 4.6.2 is needed to build and run `NuSave`.

 ## More